|About the Department||Academic Programs||Students||Faculty & Staff||Department Homepage|

 Faculty and students in the School of Kinesiology will have roughly 1,000 square feet of lab space.

 "It's a great opportunity for us,'' said Dr. JoEllen Sefton, associate professor in the School of Kinesiology and director of its Neuromechanics Research Laboratory and Post-Certification Graduate Athletic Training Program.
 "It's huge for [student] recruitment.
 We have a master's student who has decided to stay here for his doctoral program because this is available.''

 The MRI Center's lab space and resources will prove invaluable for research efforts in neuromechanics, biomechanics, cardioprotection, exercise biochemistry and muscle physiology, Sefton said.

-In addition to the Department of Kinesiology, the facility's third-floor tenants will include the East Alabama Medical Center Rehab Works and The Auburn Spine and Neurosurgery Center.
+In addition to the School of Kinesiology, the facility's third-floor tenants will include the East Alabama Medical Center Rehab Works and The Auburn Spine and Neurosurgery Center.
 The U.S. Army Aeromedical Research Laboratory (USAARL), which collaborates with Kinesiology faculty on research involving head and spinal injuries, will also have office space in the building.